Code-Institute-Submissions/ReadyFoodRestaurant-M1/README.md

 ### Features Left to Implement
 <ul>
 <li>Search field: On the dishes page it will be good to have a search field where users can search on the different dishes available.</li>
-<li>Checkout Page: There would be a check out page where the user will be able to checkout after selecting their deseired dishes.</li>
+<li>Ecommerce checkout Page: There would be a check out page where the user will be able to checkout after adding their deseired dishes to cart</li>
 </ul>

 ## **Technologies used**
 <ul>
+<li>HTML5</li>
+<li>CSS3</li>
 <li>JQuery: The project uses JQuery to simplify DOM manipulation.</li>
 <li>Bootstrap: Bootstrap was used to implement stylings and create reuseable components.</li>
-<li>NicePage: The project uses nicePage to ensure designs remains intact in all resolutions.</li>
+<li>NicePage: The project uses nicePage, a bootstrap like free and open-source CSS framework directed at responsive, mobile-first front-end web development.</li>

 </ul>

 ## **Testing**
 Testing on the Food Ready Restaurant Website was carried out manually.
 The test approach was to test every user story individually by creating user journies and scenarios required to navigate through the entire site.
 While testing, a few bugs were found and fixed and these are are all listed below.
+Devtool and light house was also used to test the application.

 ### **Home Page**
 <ul>